Cambridge House Grammar School: The House System

-Cambridge House Grammar School (CHGS) is split into five houses (there having previously been four in the former Cambridge House Boy's Grammar School- Adair, Eaton, Raphael and Chichester), and the pastoral care of each pupil is enforced by this system.
-The house system is based on patrons who are successful in a wide range of expertise, such as sports, business, science and the Arts.
+Cambridge House Grammar School (CHGS) is split into six houses (there having previously been four in the former Cambridge House Boy's Grammar School- Adair, Eaton, Raphael and Chichester), and the pastoral care of each pupil is enforced by this system.
+The house system is based on patrons who are successful in a wide range of expertise, such as music, sports, business, science and the Arts.
 The ethos behind the house system is that each pupil can relate to a smaller unit within the school and have a sense of identity in such a large school.
-Each house is allocated a Senior Teacher, and a team of seven group tutors.
-Houses foster the development of leadership skills in the pupils, as House Prefects are elected in year 11.
-Each house has a separate colour, house charity and house ties, with the house crest emblazoned in the middle.
+House Captains are elected in Year 14.

 The houses, and their original patrons, are listed below.